scala-js/scala-js-website/tutorial/basic/index.md

 We start by adding a method to `TutorialApp` which will be called when the button is clicked:

 {% highlight scala %}
-@JSExport
+@JSExportTopLevel("addClickedMessage")
 def addClickedMessage(): Unit = {
   appendPar(document.body, "You clicked the button!")
 }
 {% endhighlight %}

-You will notice the `@JSExport` annotation.
-It tells the Scala.js compiler to make that method callable from JavaScript.
+You will notice the `@JSExportTopLevel` annotation.
+It tells the Scala.js compiler to make that method callable as top-level function from JavaScript.
 We must also import this annotation:

 {% highlight scala %}
-import scala.scalajs.js.annotation.JSExport
+import scala.scalajs.js.annotation.JSExportTopLevel
 {% endhighlight %}

 To find out more about how to call Scala.js methods from JavaScript, have a look at the [Export Scala.js API to